 Paul wrote of the Spirit’s role: “For all who are led by the Spirit of God are sons of God.
 For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, ‘Abba!
 Father!’”
 (Romans 8:14–15).
 Christians feel this cry welling up in their hearts: “Father.
 God is my Father.
 I love you.”
 That is the Spirit of God himself applying his predestined, purchased work in our experience of adoption.
 It is simply amazing how powerful, precious, deep, and wonderful this is.
 When the Spirit comes, he cries, “Abba!
 Father!”

 Unbelievably Good News

 When the apostle John pondered this, he was just staggered.
 He said, “See what kind of love the Father has given to us, that we should be called children of God; and so we are. . . .
 Beloved, we are God’s children now, and what we will be has not appeared; but we know that when he appears we shall be like him” (1 John 3:1–2).
 Based on John’s language, it seems to me he is blown over by God’s love.
 God’s love looked at sinful human beings and sent his Son to die for us so that sinners and rebels could not be just saved but folded in to the very family of God.
 What does the Spirit bear witness of with us?
 That we have a spectacular inheritance.

-This is one of the greatest things.
-I mean, if it is wonderful to belong to God as his child—which it is, it is beyond words wonderful—then to ponder its implications like the Spirit bears witness with our spirit that we are the children of God and if children, then heirs of God, fellow heirs with Christ who, by the way, owns everything provided we suffer with him that we may be glorified with him.
+This is a very great truth.
+If belonging to God as his child is wonderful (which it is), then belonging to God bears wonderful implications.
+Since we belong, “The Spirit himself bears witness with our spirit that we are children of God, and if children, then heirs — heirs of God and fellow heirs with Christ, provided we suffer with him in order that we may also be glorified with him” (Romans 8:16–17).